benswift/benswift.github.io/_posts/2019-11-07-codesign-culture-lab-workshop.md

 ## Session 1: writing an assessment spec {#group-work-session-1}

-In his intro, Ben introduced the c/c/c studio idea and set the scene for the whole "code/creativity/culture" thing (spoiler: they're all _highly_ entangled).
+In his intro, we introduced the c/c/c studio idea and set the scene for the whole "code/creativity/culture" thing (spoiler: they're all _highly_ entangled).
 You're now a curriculum designer for the c/c/c studio!
 Welcome aboard.